lfoppiano/document-qa/README.md

 Larger blocks will result in a larger context less constrained around the question.

 ### Query mode
-Indicates whether sending a question to the LLM (Language Model) or to the vector storage.
+Indicates whether sending a question to the LLM (Language Model) or the vector storage.
  - **LLM** (default) enables question/answering related to the document content.
  - **Embeddings**: the response will consist of the raw text from the document related to the question (based on the embeddings).
 This mode helps to test why sometimes the answers are not satisfying or incomplete.
- - **Question coefficient** (experimental): provide a coefficient that indicate how the question has been far or closed to the retrieved context
+ - **Question coefficient** (experimental): provide a coefficient that indicates how the question has been far or closed to the retrieved context

 ### NER (Named Entities Recognition)
 This feature is specifically crafted for people working with scientific documents in materials science.